yacodes/.dotfiles/README.md

 $ ./install.sh
 ```

 If you already have some systems configured, then the installation script will not rewrite it.
-You should move them manually.
-Like this, for example: `$ mv ~/.zshrc ~/.zshrc.bak`.
+You should move them manually as backups: `$ mv ~/.zshrc ~/.zshrc.bak`.
+Then run the script again.

 ## Screenshots